 Director: Lee Metcalf (Social Sciences); Director of Undergraduate Studies: Whitney Bendeck (Social Sciences); Director of International Economic Education: Onsurang Norrbin (Economics); Director of Internships and Professional Development: Na’ama Nagar (Political Science)

-The Program in Asian Studies is an international area-studies program that is designed to develop a student's competence in the language, history, culture, and the contemporary political and economic setting of a particular country or cultural region.
+The Program in Asian Studies is an international area-studies program that is designed to develop a student’s competence in the language, history, culture, and the contemporary political and economic setting of a particular country or cultural region.
 This area-studies program is focused on Asia, broadly defined as including East Asia, South Asia, and the Middle East.
 A major or minor in this program serves the needs of: (1) general liberal arts students who wish to learn more about these important areas of the world; (2) students who wish to pursue graduate work in these or related fields; and (3) students who seek employment in or related to Asia.
-The program also combines area- or country-specific courses that give students the needed cultural immersion with more general comparative courses that provide them with the necessary intellectual tools, concepts, and theories to make sense out of their particular disciplinary concentrations.
+The program combines area- or country-specific courses with more general comparative courses that provide students with the necessary intellectual tools, concepts, and theories to make sense out of their particular disciplinary concentrations.
 Students are to select language and thematic specializations in line with their intellectual interests and career goals and design their program of studies accordingly.

 In addition to the regular major in Asian studies, the program also offers a second option designed for students who want to combine linguistic, cultural, and other relevant knowledge of Asia with business skills.
 Students electing this option will take a significant proportion of their coursework in the College of Business.
 This option is intended to prepare students for a career that capitalizes on their knowledge of Asia.

 The undergraduate program in Asian studies is administered through the College of Social Sciences and Public Policy.
 Students interested in either of these degree program options should consult with the Director of Asian Studies.